arayabrain/space-engineers-ai-spaceship-generator/pcgsepy/guis/assets/algo_info.md

 > Gallotta, R., Arulkumaran, K., & Soros, L. B. (2022).
 Evolving Spaceships with a Hybrid L-system Constrained Optimisation Evolutionary Algorithm.
 In Genetic and Evolutionary Computation Conference Companion. https://dl.acm.org/doi/abs/10.1145/3520304.3528775

 and our second paper explains how we improved the FI-2Pop algorithm to produce valid spaceships more reliably, as well as introducing the MAP-Elites' emitters in our domain
 > Gallotta, R., Arulkumaran, K., & Soros, L. B. (2022).
 Surrogate Infeasible Fitness Acquirement FI-2Pop for Procedural Content Generation.
 In IEEE Conference on Games. https://ieeexplore.ieee.org/document/9893592

+Finally, in our third paper we introduced the preference-learning emitters (PLE) framework, where different types of emitters were used to learn user preferences
+> Gallotta, R., Arulkumaran, K., & Soros, L. B. (2022).
+Preference-Learning Emitters for Mixed-Initiative Quality-Diversity Algorithms. arXiv preprint arXiv:2210.13839. https://arxiv.org/abs/2210.13839)